Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

 * nullable = false: Specifies that the studentName field cannot be null, meaning a value must be provided during insertion.*

 * unique = false: Specifies that the values in the studentName column are not required to be unique across all records in the table.

+### 3. What is the default column names of the table in database for @Column ?

+By default, the @Column annotation uses the Java property name as the database column name.
+Therefore, the default column names for the firstName and operatingSystem properties are firstName and operatingSystem, respectively.